proy19/Computer-Vision/Assignment 1/README.md

 1) I calibrated the camera in MATLAB.
 Outputs/Script shown in file `Priyangka_Roy_Camera_Calibration.pdf`

 ## Part B : MATLAB Prototyping
 2) To find real world dimensions, I used the MATLAB ginput() function.
-The code is shown in `Part_B`.
+The code is shown in `Part_B.pdf`.
 To test my code, I measured the distance of the side of a remote object shown in `pic.jpeg`.

 ## Part C : Application Development